 - Take a look at the model name.
 Typically, that will identify if it's a laser or inkjet printer.

 - Search the web.
 A quick search of your printer's model number will often give you all the answers you need!

 Laser vs. Inkjet: Which Printer is Best for You?

 Deciding which new printer to get can be a pretty tough decision.
 It can go a little deeper than which price looks the best on the shelf, though knowing which type of printer is more economical is important.
 There are a few long-term factors to consider before making a purchase.
 Here's a little background on how each printer type works and the pros and cons you should be aware of.

 An inkjet printer propels tiny droplets of ink onto the paper during printing, which then must dry.
 They are the most common type of printer due to their low cost, high quality of output, capability of printing in vivid color, and ease of use.
 Unfortunately, frequent ink cartridge replacement may drive up the daily operating cost.

-- Great for occasional use at home or office.
+- Great for occasional home or office use

-- Slower printing print speed compared to most laser printers.
+- Has a slower printing print speed compared to most laser printers

-- Sometimes images and detailed graphics do not print as well.
+- Images and detailed graphics may not print as well

 Next, Choose The Right Label For Your Printer